 In 2011, they’ll get their chance to blackball someone who was found guilty in the form of Rafael Palmeiro.

-In 2013, it is possible that three of the best players to ever suit up and take the field might be left out in that Cooperstown cold.
+And in 2013, it is possible that three of the best players to ever suit up and take the field might be left out in that Cooperstown cold.
 But here’s the rub…as of now, none of them have been found guilty of using any banned substances.

 NOPE (regardless of what they did “before they started using steroids”).